 - 5 cloves garlic, minced

 - 1 cup chopped celery or green pepper

 - 1 pound fresh mushrooms, sliced (optional)

 - 2 teaspoons black pepper

 - 1/4 cup brown sugar

-- Procedure: Caution: Do not increase the proportion of onions, peppers, or mushrooms.
-Wash tomatoes and dip in boiling water for 30 to 60 seconds or until skins split.
-Dip in cold water and slip off skins.
+- Wash tomatoes and dip them in boiling water for 30 to 60 seconds or until the skins split.
+Dip in cold water and slip off the skins.
 Remove cores and quarter tomatoes.

-- Boil 20 minutes, uncovered, in a large saucepan.
-Put through food mill or sieve.
+- Boil the tomatoes for 20 minutes, uncovered, in a large saucepan.
+Put through a food mill or sieve.
 Sauté onions, garlic, celery or peppers, and mushrooms (if desired) in vegetable oil until tender.
 Combine sautéed vegetables, tomatoes, salt, oregano, parsley, black pepper, and sugar.
 Bring to a boil.

 - Simmer uncovered, until thick enough for serving.
 At this time the initial volume will have been reduced by nearly one-half.
 Stir frequently to avoid burning.
 Fill jars, leaving 1-inch headspace.
 Adjust lids.